gabrieldelmonte/ML_Studies/src/algorithms/knn/README.md

-# k-Nearest Neighbors (kNN) Implementation
+# k-Nearest Neighbors (kNN) Implementation with Comprehensive Metrics

-This directory contains a comprehensive implementation of the k-Nearest Neighbors algorithm using the MAGIC Gamma Telescope Dataset for binary classification.
+This directory contains a comprehensive implementation of the k-Nearest Neighbors algorithm using the MAGIC Gamma Telescope Dataset for binary classification, featuring extensive evaluation metrics and analysis techniques.

 ## Table of Contents
 1. [Algorithm Overview](#algorithm-overview)